 The program includes a seven-week summer university and residential experience, undergraduate research with a faculty member, and the opportunity to enroll in a 3-credit Michigan Tech course.
 If selected to attend, these and other opportunities are provided at no cost to students.
 A competitive stipend is granted to each participant.

 For more information, contact the Center for Diversity and Inclusion at 906-487-2920 or visit our webpage.

 Specific major programs grant both secondary school teacher certification and a bachelor's degree in the following certification areas.
 You must apply to the Department of Cognitive and Learning Sciences for admission to these programs.

-- Biology (BS in Biological Sciences or Clinical Laboratory Science, BS in Wildlife Ecology, Applied Ecology, or Forestry)
+- Biology (BS in Biological Sciences or Medical Laboratory Science, BS in Wildlife Ecology, Applied Ecology, or Forestry)

 - Chemistry (BS in Chemistry)